 The trail is scenic often overlooking the Wisconsin and Mississippi Rivers.
 It is a favorite for bird watching.

 The trail has a gradual incline leading to the Green Cloud picnic area.
 Paul Kosir's book, Wyalusing History, The Park, the People, the Land, has an article about the Native American, Green Cloud.

 Green Cloud picnic area has a small stone picnic shelter.
 The stone shelter is the only shelter in the park with axe-hewn curved benches.
 In addition, the Green Cloud picnic area has a lookout where one can see the Mississippi River, Prairie du Chien, and, across the river, Marquette, IA.

 From the Green Cloud picnic area, walk south, along the parking lot.
 Continue up a small hill, along the road.
 While walking along the road, look to the left, (east).
 There is a tree with a sharply curved base.
 Not everyone in the park is aware of this.
 Some people claim this is a Native American trail marking tree.
 The curve indicates the direction of the trail.

 The trail leads to Pigeon Monument.
 Pigeon Monument is the only monument in the US dedicated to the now extinct Passenger Pigeon.
 Paul Kosir's book has several pages dedicated to this monument and the mound located between the monument and the road.

 Continuing to follow the crushed limestone path, south.
-Located on this path, overlooking the Mississippi River, is one of two known Bear effigies located on the park.
-The other effigy is located between the playground and volleyball court.
+Located on this path, overlooking the Mississippi River is one of two known Bear effigies located in the park.
+The other effigy is located between the playground and the volleyball court.